An enriched category theory of language: from syntax to semantics: Introduction

 We define a syntax category, which is a category enriched over the unit-interval $[0,1]$, that models probability distributions on text continuations \cite{BV2020}.
 Our semantic category is then defined to be the enriched category of $[0,1]$-valued copresheaves on the syntax category.
-The Yoneda embedding, which maps the syntax category as a subcategory of the semantic category, assigns to a given text its representable copresheaf, which is regarded as the text's meaning.
-Moreover, there are categorical operations in the semantic category that allow one to combine meanings that correspond to certain logical operations.
-In particular, there is a kind of implication that models whether a certain text is true, given that another text is true.
+The Yoneda embedding, which maps the syntax category as a subcategory of the semantic category, assigns to a given text its representable copresheaf.
+We regard the $[0,1]$-valued copresheaf represented by a text as the meaning of the text, as in dynamic semantics \cite{sep-dynamic-semantics}, whose slogan is ``meaning is context change potential.''
+Furthermore, there are categorical operations in the semantic category that allow one to combine meanings that correspond to certain logical operations.
+In particular, there is a kind of context-sensitive implication that models whether a certain text is true, given that another text is true.